open-telemetry/opentelemetry-specification/specification/baggage/api.md

 ### Set baggage

-To record the value for a name/value pair, the Baggage API SHALL provide a function which takes a context, a name, and a value as input.
+To record the value for a name/value pair, the Baggage API MUST provide a function which takes a context, a name, and a value as input.
 Returns a new `Context` which contains a `Baggage` with the new value.